 iv.
 School fees for dependents paid for by the employer

 v.
 Cost of home leave for taxpayer and dependents

 vi.
 Capital gains arising from the transfer of assets

 vii.
 Pensions and retirement pay brought into Thailand

 Taxpayers have been classified into “resident” and “non-resident” taxpayers.
 The “Resident” taxpayer means any person who is residing in Thailand for a period of more than 180 days in any tax year.
-A resident taxpayer of Thailand is liable to pay all taxes on income from any sources in Thailand as well as on the portion of income from foreign sources that is brought into Thailand.
+A resident taxpayer of Thailand is liable to pay all taxes on income from any sources in Thailand as well as on the portion of the income from foreign sources that is brought into Thailand.
 A non-resident is, however, subject to tax only on income from sources in Thailand.

-For certain categories of income, the payer of income has to withhold tax at source, file tax return and submit the amount of tax withheld to the District Revenue Office within seven days after the end of the month.
-The tax withheld shall then be credited against tax liability of a taxpayer at the time of filing PIT return.
+For certain categories of income, the payer of income has to withhold tax at source, file tax return, and submit the amount of tax withheld to the District Revenue Office within seven days after the end of the month.
+The tax withheld shall then be credited against the tax liability of a taxpayer at the time of filing PIT return.
 The followings are the withholding tax rates on some categories of income.